Party Schools: Choose a College or University by its Alcohol Policy

 I recently spent a day visiting two colleges in the San Francisco Bay Area of northern California.
 Interestingly, both colleges made a point of communicating their institutional policies toward the consumption of alcohol.
 And the two could not be more different in their approach.

-Beer drinkingFurthermore, students are told that if any student becomes ill as a result of alcohol consumption, they are to take the student immediately to the Resident Advisors in the dorms, with a “no questions asked” policy: The emphasis is on the safety and welfare of the student, and not on prohibition and punishment.
+Furthermore, students are told that if any student becomes ill as a result of alcohol consumption, they are to take the student immediately to the Resident Advisors in the dorms, with a “no questions asked” policy: The emphasis is on the safety and welfare of the student, and not on prohibition and punishment.

 Yet the effect of this policy, as the provost admitted, has been to drive underage drinking off campus into student apartments near the college.
-There, campus police have no jurisdiction, and the municipal authorities have little interest in catching students with a bottle of beer—unless those students’ behavior disturbs the peace.
+There, campus police have no jurisdiction.
+And, the municipal authorities have little interest in catching students with a bottle of beer—unless those students’ behavior disturbs the peace.
 And some may argue (as have the members of the Amethyst Initiative), draconian alcohol policies that tolerate no underage drinking are actually contributing to antisocial and dangerous behaviors among their students.

 So which sort of approach is best?
 I certainly have my own views, but students and parents have to consider which kind of approach they think best.

 It’s important to note, however, that just because a campus is “dry” (no alcohol of any sort is allowed on campus, even for students of legal age) as a matter of policy does not mean it is dry in actual fact.
-I recently visited a buttoned-down Baptist university with a dry campus where the tour guide confided in me that his fraternity was on probation because of repeated violations of the alcohol policy (this campus, apparently has a strong policy that is weakly enforced).
+I recently visited a buttoned-down Baptist university with a dry campus.
+The tour guide confided in me that his fraternity was on probation because of repeated violations of the alcohol policy (this campus, apparently has a strong policy that is weakly enforced).

 The fact is that drugs and alcohol are readily available on nearly every campus in the United States.
 Furthermore, the fact is that most students, at one point or another, will experiment with alcohol.
 Students and parents need to discuss these facts during high school, and during the college selection process.